benschiller/cts-x402-aws/README.md

 But the deeper problem is economic: valuable signals are being shared in public forums, but there’s no incentive for hosts, speakers, or curators to surface, structure, and distribute that information.
 The trader suffers because high-signal alpha is lost in the noise because the market has no mechanism to reward those who find it first.

-**CryptoTwitter.Space x402 Bedrock Agent** solves the trader's problem by turning information into a monetizable asset class.
+**CryptoTwitter.Space x402 Amazon Bedrock Agent** solves the trader's problem by turning information into a monetizable asset class.
 Paid Alpha Reports are instantly revenue-shared via smart contracts between the Space host, the report curator, and the platform—creating a new incentive economy around signal discovery.
 This is the foundation of InfoFi—a financial layer for real-time information.

 ## ⚙️ Use Case: Searching for Bitcoin Alpha